 Solicitud de incremento automático de la base de cotización; meaning, “Apply for automatic Social Security contribution increases.”
 I recommend selecting NO for this option as that was what I chose to do when I signed up and with a government worker’s help.
 Regardless if you select this option or not, your monthly Social Security contribution will automatically be adjusted for inflation and increases by the entity itself.

 Apartado 4.2 Mutua colaboradora con la Seguridad Social

 Opción respecto de la cobertura cese de actividad/formación profesional meaning, “Option for pausal/cessation of activity coverage.
 You want to have income coverage for when you can’t work or are forced to stop your activity.
 (Check SI)

-Mutua colaboradora con la Seguridad Social meaning, “Select mutual company that will provide your accident or cessation of activity coverage.
+Mutua colaboradora con la Seguridad Social means, “Select a mutual fund/company” that will provide your accident or cessation of activity coverage.
 I recommend the company FREMAP (the one I chose at the time of signing up) and accountants do as well because they have offices in every city in Spain.
 I don’t recommend choosing any mutual fund company that only exists in the region where you’re registering as it is likely you will move in the future.
 It’s a rare occasion that choosing a local company is not a good option.

 Apartado 4.3 Opción de cobertura por contingencias profesionales y por cese de actividad

 Opción a respecto a la cobertura de las contingencias profesionales (accidentes de trabajo y enfermedades profesionales).
 Opta por acogerse.

 Note: This coverage costs an extra 15-20€/month and is added to your quota.

 (Depends on your personal situation and needs.
 I chose NO but didn’t know at the time that the added coverage would raise my monthly contribution)